mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 ## Activation functions

 A natural question is which of the other typical activation functions are efficient in the encrypted setting.
-As mentioned above, [SecureML](https://eprint.iacr.org/2017/396) makes use of ReLU by switching to garbled circuits, and [CryptoDL](https://arxiv.org/abs/1711.05189) gives low-degree polynomial approximations to both Sigmoid, ReLU, and Tanh (using [Chebyshev polynomials](https://en.wikipedia.org/wiki/Chebyshev_polynomials) for better accuracy).
+As mentioned above, [SecureML](https://eprint.iacr.org/2017/396) makes use of ReLU by temporarily switching to garbled circuits, and [CryptoDL](https://arxiv.org/abs/1711.05189) gives low-degree polynomial approximations to both Sigmoid, ReLU, and Tanh (using [Chebyshev polynomials](https://en.wikipedia.org/wiki/Chebyshev_polynomials) for better accuracy).

 It may also be relevant to consider non-typical but simpler activations functions, such as squaring as in e.g. [CryptoNets](https://www.microsoft.com/en-us/research/publication/cryptonets-applying-neural-networks-to-encrypted-data-with-high-throughput-and-accuracy/), if for nothing else than simplifying both computation and communication.